Four tips for finding a balance between revenue growth and regulatory compliance

 Here are four topics I picked out that are generally challenging to all banks:

-- Volume and velocity of regulation.
+- Think on your feet.
 “One of the challenges when you are responding quickly to supervisory demands is that you have to keep moving forward – even if you don’t have a complete picture of the problem you’re solving, let alone the “end game.”
-This poses a real challenge for any institution that’s significantly investing in a rapidly evolving requirement,” says Talwar."
+This poses a real challenge for any institution that’s significantly investing in a rapidly evolving requirement,” says Talwar.

-- Talent war.
+- Find the right people.
 The war is not just about banks fighting for the limited quantitative experts, it’s about getting the right people – those who possess critical thinking and problem solving skills.
 He also recommends creating cross-functional, collaborative teams to help break down the functional silos.

-- Clearly defined and articulated processes.
+- Develop clearly defined and articulated processes.
 Don’t assume a knowledge transfer – write your processes, goals and expectations down.
 Codifying your processes ensures continuity and uniformity.

-- Overreliance on technology.
-Technology has a lot to offer in terms of automation and data integration and aggregation, but he cautions against the false sense of security it can create.
+- Trust your instincts.
+Technology has a lot to offer in terms of automation and data integration and aggregation, but Talwar cautions against the false sense of security it can create.
 He recommends the inclusion of human “judgment and analysis.”